ICST-Technion/W22-IOT-NoCode/README.md

 	` gcloud projects create IOT-project `

 	(**IOT-project** is our project name)
-* Add permissions for IoT Core:
+* Add permissions for IoT Core (so a cloud function would be able to publish):

 	`gcloud projects add-iam-policy-binding IOT-project --member=serviceAccount:cloud-iot@system.gserviceaccount.com --role=roles/pubsub.publisher`